plinioSMoraes/TrybeFutebolClube/README.md

 If everything is right you can run the application
   - Go to the frontend folder (cd frontend)
   - npm start
+Obs: If it asks permission to start on a different port, just press "Y"

 Now you'll be able to play with TFC, have fun :)